ravi-s/RateStartup/EvaluationProcess/InvestorQuestions.md

 Investors want to know how you &quot;drew down&quot; your revenue estimates from the market potential figures (which hopefully include estimates from external sources).
 Ultimately, they want to see a large growth opportunity that scales quickly, thereby allowing them to realize the payoff on their investment as soon as possible.
 Be prepared to explain in detail the process you used to estimate revenues from market potential.

 **6. What is it about your management team that makes them uniquely capable of executing on this business plan?**

-You&#39;ve probably heard that the three most important things in private equity investing are management, management and management.
-More specifically, Investors are typically looking for three things in management: Experience in building a business, experience in the industry (or with the product) and strong character.
+Investors are typically looking for three things in management: Experience in building a business, experience in the industry (or with the product) and strong character.
 What comprises the latter?
 Investors look for managers who demonstrate high energy or passion, resourcefulness, integrity, perseverance, risk-taking ability and mental horsepower.
 Also, a frequently overlooked quality is that of humility -- for example, sometimes founders may need to step aside and let someone with more experience lead the company.

 **7. What are the primary risks facing this opportunity?**